 12. Texting--A Parent's Nightmare: When I was a kid, there was no way to talk with friends while at home but to use the one telephone we had in the house.
 If I was on the phone, my parents knew (usually because they were yelling at me to get off the phone).
 Today, kids have cell phones with texting, not to mention e-mail and Facebook.
 Anyway, the key is to either control texting (good luck) or go with an unlimited plan.
 The unlimited plan will obviously cost more, but it may be a much better deal than having your child (or spouse) blow by the texting limit.

 13. Combine Plans: As you add new lines to the same plan, the price goes down.
 For a while, we had two different cell phone plans, and we saved a bundle by combining them.

 14. Avoid Calling 411: Directory assistance can be really expensive with cell phones, and it's unnecessary.
 Instead, try 800-FREE-411, 800-411-METRO or 800-GOOG-411, all of which give you listings for free.

-15. Use FireFox Plug-Ins To Track Time: Each of the major cell phone carriers have Firefox plugins to help you track your minutes.
+15. Use Firefox Plug-Ins To Track Time: Each of the major cell phone carriers have Firefox plugins to help you track your minutes.
 It’s an easy way to keep from going over your limit.
-You can check out these time-saving plugins here.

 If you know of other ways to cut your cellular bill, leave a comment and let us know.